-In case of General Partnership the supreme body is the Members’ Meeting, where all the members have the same value, and only members may be managing director of the General Partnership.
+In case of General Partnership the supreme body is the Meeting of the Members, where all the members have the same value, and only members may be managing director of the General Partnership.

-In case of Limited Partnership the supreme body is the Members’ Meeting, and only the general partner(s) – with unlimited liability – may be the managing director of the Limited Partnership.
+In case of Limited Partnership the supreme body is the Meeting of the Members, and only the general partner(s) – with unlimited liability – may be the managing director of the Limited Partnership.

 In case of Limited Liability Company the supreme body is the Members’ Meeting and the members entitled to dividend in the proportion of their quotas (business share).
 Not only members, anybody may be managing director of a Limited Liability Company.

-In case of a Company Limited by Shares the supreme body is the General Assembly and the executive body is the Board of Directors.
+In case of a Company Limited by Shares the supreme body is the General Meeting and the executive body is the Board of Directors.

 Foreign and Hungarian persons also may be Member (Shareholder) and executive officer (managing director) in a company, but there are some general restrictions towards these people which must be satisfied independently from the nationality of a person.

 - The executive officer must be of legal age (18 years) and must have full legal capacity in the scope required for discharging his functions.
 The executive officer shall perform management functions in person.

 - In the case if the executive officer is a legal person, that legal person shall designate a natural person to discharge the functions of the executive officer in its name and on its behalf.
 The rules pertaining to executive officers shall apply to the designated person as well.